Skip to content

 Front View - Step 1

-1. Add top projection:
+Add the top projection:

-• From top-right corner of rectangle, draw vertical line @0,25.
+1. From the top-right corner, draw vertical line @0,25

-• From end point, draw horizontal line @-20,0.
+2. From the endpoint, draw horizontal line @-20,0

-• Press Enter to finish.
+3. Press Enter to finish

-4. Switch back to Thick.
+6. Switch back to Thick

 Front View - Step 2